-We have audited the financial report of Baptist Financial Services Australia Limited (the Company) and its controlled entity (the Group), which comprises the consolidated statement of financial position as at 31 December 2022, and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity, accumulated funds & reserves and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and the Directors' declaration.
+We have audited the financial report of Baptist Financial Services Australia Limited (the Company) and its controlled entities (the Group), which comprises the consolidated statement of financial position as at 31 December 2023, and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity, accumulated funds & reserves and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and the Directors' declaration.

-In our opinion, the financial report of the Group is in accordance with the Corporations Act 2001 and Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act), including:
+In our opinion, the financial report of the Group has been prepared in accordance with the Corporations Act 2001 and Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- a giving a true and fair view of the Group's financial position as at 31 December 2022 and of its financial performance for the year then ended on that date; and - b complying with Australian Accounting Standards AASB 1060 General Purpose Financial Statements -Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities, the Corporations Regulation 2001, and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- a giving a true and fair view of the Group's financial position as at 31 December 2023 and of its financial performance for the year then ended on that date; and - b complying with Australian Accounting Standards AASB 1060 General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2022.